Heidenheim an der Brenz: Government

 In connection with the district reform in the 1970s, municipal laws of Baden-Württemberg were amended to introduce borough councils for certain boroughs.
-Residents of such boroughs elect their borough council at each municipal election and the borough council must be consulted on all matters of significance to the respective borough.
+Residents of such boroughs elect their borough council at each municipal election and the council must be consulted on all matters of significance to the borough.
 The president also presides over the city council.

 City council

-Since the last municipal elections in 2019, the city council of Heidenheim is made up of 33 (previously 34) members who each serve a term of five years.
-They belong to political parties as follows:
+Since the last municipal elections in 2019, the city council of Heidenheim has consisted of 33 (previously 34) members, each serving a term of five years.
+They belong to the following political parties:

 Mayor

 In the age when Heidenheim an der Brenz belonged to Württemberg a noble advocate presided over the court and the city.
-Somewhat later, a head-advocate and then an Executor of the Duke lead the court.
-From 1802 on there were two mayors and 12 councilmen.
-In 1819 the City Executor stood at the helm of the city assisted by a city council starting in 1822.
+Somewhat later, a head advocate and then an Executor of the Duke led the court.
+From 1802 on, there were two mayors and 12 councilmen.
+In 1819 the City Executor stood at the helm of the city, assisted by a city council starting in 1822.
 Since 1907 the city's leaders have been known by the title of Mayor.
-Today's mayors are elected to office by direct vote of registered voters for a term of 8 years.
-The mayor serves also as City Council President and his permanent Deputy is the First Councilperson.
+Today's mayors are elected to office by direct vote for a term of 8 years.
+The mayor serves also as City Council President and their permanent Deputy is the First Councilperson.